 The perfect solution is also the perfect bait when you’re fishing for customers.

-Wondering how to articulate your value as a solution?
+Wondering how to articulate your value to a potential customer?
 Drop Chuck a note at ChuckMcKay@ChuckMcKayOnLine.com.
-Or call him at 760-813-5474.
+Or call him at 307-207-0028.

-* The active ingrediants are acetaminophen and caffeine.
+* The active ingredients are acetaminophen and caffeine.
 Midol Menstrual Formula® also includes 15 mg of Pyrilamine maleate, a diuretic to relieve water-weight gain.